 - Keep track of book titles using our logging system: 1,000 Books.

-- When you finish 100 books, come into the library and we’ll give your child a paper cookie that they can put onto the cookie jar poster in the library.
-For every 100 books, you will receive a different sticker to put on the cookie.
+- When you finish 100 books, come into the library and we’ll give your child a paper ice cream scoop that they can put onto the ice cream cone poster in the library.
+For every 100 books, you will receive a different sticker to put on the scoop.

 The program has no specific end date, so take your time and enjoy the experience with your child.